- Types of Medicines

 What types of stretches help prevent leg cramps?

-What are the different types of muscle cramps?
+What are the four different types of muscle cramps?

-The different types of muscle cramps are as follows
+The four different types of muscle cramps are as follows

 - True cramps: These are caused due to hyperactivity of the nerve that stimulates the muscles.